adaltas/node-nikita/src/core/backup.coffee.md

 *   `name` (string)
     backup name (MANDATORY)
     default value: randomly generated
-*   `ssh` (object|ssh2)
-    Run the action on a remote server using SSH, an ssh2 instance or an configuration object used to initialize the SSH connection.
-    If _null_, backup is run locally
 *   `cmd` (string)
     execute cmd, the output stream will be backuped.
 If the cmd cannot be piped to the compression algorithm, an error will occur.
 Ignored if source.